History of Marcus Freeman in Timeline

 2010: Graduate Assistant at Ohio State

-In 2010, Marcus Freeman served as a graduate assistant at Ohio State.
+In 2010, Marcus Freeman served as a graduate assistant at Ohio State University.

-In January 2011, Marcus Freeman was hired as the linebackers coach for Kent State, a position he would hold until 2012.
+Marcus Freeman continued his role as the linebackers coach for Kent State in 2012.

 January 18, 2013: Hired as Linebackers Coach for Purdue